Utopía (Belinda Peregrín album)

-Utopía is the second studio album by spanish singer songwriter Belinda.
+Utopía is the second studio album by Spanish-Mexican singer-songwriter Belinda.
 It was released on October 3, 2006 by EMI Televisa Music in Mexico and Latin America.
 The album was later released on September 17, 2007 to Europe and the United States.
 Recording sessions for the album took place during March to August 2006 at several recording studios, and production was handled primarily by Greg Wells, Greg Kurstin, Mitch Allan, Jimmy Harry and Lester Mendez.
 As of June 2008, the album had sold one million copies worldwide.

 Background

 Utopía marks Belinda's first album with EMI after leaving Sony BMG for creative differences in the Spring of 2006.
 Belinda is credited as executive producer for the record and recorded the album between March and July 2006 in Miami, Los Angeles, and New York City.
 The record contains darker tones and is described as a more mature album for its lyrics and ballads, in contrast to Belinda, her debut.
 Inspiration was garnered from books including Thomas Moore's own Utopia.
 Belinda appeared on Disney's Channel's The Cheetah Girls 2 and contributed to the TV movie soundtrack, which let to her label EMI wanting a re-release in English; she spend one week in Los Angeles recording Utopía 2, a CD/DVD released to Europe and North America by EMI International on September 25, 2007.
 Belinda made appearances on "Bailando por un Sueño", "Bailando por la Boda de Tus Sueños" and Buscando Timbiriche la nueva banda in order to promote the record.

 Upon its release, Utopía received generally positive reviews from most music critics which noted a more mature sound and earned Belinda a Latin Grammy nominations for Best Female Pop Vocal Album and Song of the Year.
 It was re-released as Utopía² on September 25, 2007.